-Nathalie's experience includes:
+Nathalie's experience includes: Advising and/or representing:

-- representing a German recycling company damaged by fraudulent actions, filing a criminal complaint for fraud and falsification of documents
+- a German recycling company damaged by fraudulent actions, filing a criminal complaint for fraud and falsification of documents

-- representing an insolvency administrator in the assertion of claims for damages under German and Chinese tort law against, inter alia, the Chinese contractual partner of the insolvency debtor
+- an insolvency administrator in the assertion of claims for damages under German and Chinese tort law against, inter alia, the Chinese contractual partner of the insolvency debtor

-- representating an insolvency administrator in various civil lawsuits in connection with a complex criminal insolvency (fraud, delay of insolvency, etc.)
+- an insolvency administrator in various civil lawsuits in connection with a complex criminal insolvency (fraud, delay of insolvency, etc.)

 - Jurisdiktionskonflikte im Rahmen transnationaler Kriminalität.
 Zur Koordination der Strafgewalten über natürliche Personen und Unternehmen in der Europäischen Union, Studien zum Strafrecht, Band 96, Baden-Baden: Nomos – Zürich/St. Gallen: Dike Verlag 2019 (Nomos eLibrary).

 - Verschärfter Kampf gegen Geldwäsche.
 Neues Geldwäschegesetz Ende Juni 2017 in Kraft getreten, in: ICC Germany-Magazin, December 2017, p.
 28-31 (together with Dr Helmut Görling and Dr Patricia Nacimiento).